lgp171188/launchpad/charm/launchpad-librarian/README.md

    will be spooled locally, but that's low-risk since only Launchpad itself uploads to the librarian.
 This mode allows testing connectivity.

-1. Ensure that a Ceph volume is mounted persistently on `/srv/launchpad/librarian/`.
-On production this should be a 2 TiB volume to allow some breathing room if uploading to Swift is temporarily unavailable.
+1. Create a Ceph volume for locally-spooled librarian data.
+On production this should be a 2 TiB volume to allow some breathing room if uploading to Swift is temporarily unavailable: `openstack volume create --size 2048 --description 'spooled production librarian data' librarian-data`.

+1. Attach this Ceph volume to the new unit using `openstack server add volume`.

+1. On the librarian unit, create a filesystem on the new volume using `sudo mkfs.ext4 /dev/vdb` (check that this device node matches the new volume).

+1. On the librarian unit, add `/dev/vdb /srv/launchpad/librarian ext4
+   defaults 0 2` to `/etc/fstab`.

+1. On the librarian unit, stop the librarian using `sudo systemctl stop launchpad-librarian.service`.

+1. On the librarian unit, set the correct permissions on the new volume using `sudo chown launchpad:launchpad /srv/launchpad/librarian && sudo chmod 700 /srv/launchpad/librarian`.

+1. On the librarian unit, start the librarian using `sudo systemctl start launchpad-librarian.service`.

 1. On the librarian unit, run `systemctl status launchpad-librarian@1.service` to ensure that the librarian is running.